imhoffd/needs-reply/README.md

 # Automate `needs-reply`

-GitHub Action for automating the `needs-reply` workflow, common in repositories that have high issue counts.

 When an issue needs more information, comment on it and then add the `needs-reply` label.
 After a given timeframe and without any new comments, the issue is automatically closed with a message.

 ## Usage